vanderdavidcar/cyb3rS3c/README.md

 ## search_nmap.py
 Is a function that has a regex patterns to find a specfic information o nmap output file.

-## Regex pattern to find contexts in device
+## Regex pattern to looking for a specific information
 regex = re.compile(r"Nmap scan report for (\w.+)")</br>
 regex_os = re.compile(r"Service Info: (\S.+)")